Research Project Manager

 Tel: +27 12 665 1280

 Shereen Tebogo Bogosing, a professional engineering technologist (PR Tech Eng), specialises in transportation and urban engineering.
+Her professional interest is in roads, water and sewer systems in township development projects.

 She obtained her diploma at Technikon Northern Gauteng and her BTech degree at Technikon Witwatersrand before joining African Consulting Engineers in 1995.
 She worked on a contract basis for Pedi Consulting Services, where she successfully completed projects in roads and storm water in both Soshanguve and Alexandra Far East Bank.
 In 1999 Bogosing joined Malani Padayachee & Associates, and completed projects on transport planning, water meter maintenance and sewer design.